 |Access agreement year||‘Low-income’ threshold (household income)|

-A recent report from the Department for Business, Innovation and Skills (BIS) shows that only around 10 per cent of White British men from the most disadvantaged backgrounds go into higher education; they are five times less likely to enter higher education than the most advantaged White men, and less likely to enter higher education than men from all other ethnic groups.
+The Department for Business, Innovation and Skills (BIS) report Socio-economic, ethnic and gender differences in higher education participation (2015) shows that only around 10 per cent of White British males from the most disadvantaged backgrounds go into higher education; they are five times less likely to enter higher education than the most advantaged White males, and less likely to enter higher education than males from all other ethnic groups.
 Institutions should consider how they might ensure that this group is targeted through access work.

 While working to support access for white males from economically disadvantaged backgrounds, it is important to understand that socio-economic disadvantage affects all groups.
 For example UCAS data (UCAS, 2015 End of Cycle Report (2015)) showed that White British females eligible for free school meals are the second least likely group to progress to higher education.
 The Social Mobility Advisory Group’s final report (Working in partnership: enabling social mobility in higher education (2016)) reinforces the message that socio-economic disadvantage continues to be the most significant driver of inequality in terms of access to and outcomes from higher education, regardless of ethnicity or gender.

-Research and analysis by the Higher Education Funding Council for England (HEFCE publication 2014/03, Differences in degree outcomes: Key findings) shows significant variations in degree outcome for students from different ethnicities.
-In addition, research from BIS (BIS Research Paper 186, Socio-economic, ethnic and gender differences in HE participation (2015)) indicates that some ethnic groups – specifically Black Caribbean and Other Black – are significantly less likely to attend higher tariff institutions that other ethnicities.
+Research and analysis by the Higher Education Funding Council for England (HEFCE publication 2014/03, Differences in degree outcomes: Key findings) shows significant variations in degree outcome for students from different ethnicities despite similar prior attainment.
+In addition, research from BIS (BIS Research Paper 186, Socio-economic, ethnic and gender differences in HE participation (2015)) indicates that some ethnic groups – specifically Black Caribbean and Other Black – are significantly less likely to attend higher tariff institutions than other ethnicities.

 We expect all institutions to use their own internal data to explore whether there are differences across the student lifecycle by ethnicity and other protected characteristics, and to identify how they will look to address any differences identified.

-‘Mature students’ in the context of access agreements refers to those aged 21 or over when they enter higher education.
+‘Mature students’ in the context of access agreements normally refers to those aged 21 or over when they enter higher education.
+Institutions may wish to use alternative definitions, for example aged 25 or over; the definition you use should be made clear in your access agreement.

 These people are more likely than younger learners to have characteristics associated with disadvantage and under-representation in higher education.
-Research by million+ highlights that mature learners are more likely than younger learners to:
+Research by MillionPlus highlights that mature learners are more likely than younger learners to:

 - have non-traditional qualifications